hites77/Bacteria-hybrid-genome-assembly-pipeline/README.md

 ### 1. Set variables

-TODO
+All parameters which can be adjusted can be found at the top of `main.nf` and in `nextflow.config`.
+Parameters which are likely to be device specific (eg. number of threads) are defined in profiles in `nextflow.config`.

+Recommended variables to adjust:
+- Device specific parameters (under a profile in `nextflow.config`)

 ### 2. Start the pipeline

-There are a few different ways the pipeline can be run:
+There are a few ways to run the pipeline:

 **As a job on the NSCC Aspire 1 server:**